top of page

 A few words about robotic CABG need to be mentioned.
 Almost all who venture with the available robotic systems praise the procedural ease and the availability of a three-dimensional magnification.
 However, the fact that the surgeon is away at a place where the console is, the need for several trained personnel to introduce the specially designed arms through the ports created, specially designed operating rooms, and the prohibitive cost, are all factors against a mass use in the general population.

 The advent of tissue stabilizers protected the retracted soft tissue and there was some incorporation of the port-access techniques.
-VATs and robotic methods are still new, practiced by a handful, and have not yet found an answer to certain problems.
+VATs and robotic methods are still new, practised by a handful, and have not yet found an answer to certain problems.
 Recently catheter-based TAVI, EVAR, and TAVER procedures have become the talk of the day.
 TAVI is transcatheter valve implantation where a crimped and folded bio-prosthetic valve is introduced, housed in a catheter sheath, positioned, and implanted at a diseased, disorganized, and primarily stenosed native valve.
 EVAR and TAVER refer to endoscopic obliteration of aneurysms.
 A hybrid approach is necessary for exposure of the arteries through which the catheter sheath containing the walled stent is to be introduced.
 In TAVI for the aortic Valve also Guiradon proposed trans-aortic and trans-apical surgical introduction methods.
 These methods cut down the time required drastically.
 The indications are gradually encompassing cases hitherto considered a contraindication and, though a matter of concern to the cardiothoracic surgeon, becoming popular.
 MICS offers several advantages and is endearing to the patient because people tend to think less invasion means less pain.
 The cosmetic nature of the scar and a faster recovery greatly add to this fact.
 The surgeon also is intrigued by the challenge and wants to rise to the occasion.

 bottom of page